codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 {{<notebox>}}
 **Apple Developer Portal integration**

-To use automatic code signing, you are required to enable the **Developer Portal** integration in **User settings > Integrations** for personal projects and in **Team settings > Team integrations** for projects shared in the team (if you're the team owner).
-This allows you to convneniently use the same Apple Developer Portal credentials for automatic code signing across all projects and workflows.
+To use automatic code signing, you are required to enable the **Developer Portal** integration.
 If you have previously set up workflow-specific credentials, you can remove them in the iOS automatic code signing settings after setting up the integration.
 {{</notebox>}}

 ### Enabling the Apple Developer Portal integration

+Apple Developer Portal integration can be enabled in **User settings > Integrations** for personal projects and in **Team settings > Team integrations** for projects shared in the team (if you're the team owner).
+This allows you to convneniently use the same Apple Developer Portal credentials for automatic code signing across all projects and workflows.

 1. In the list of available integrations, click the **Connect** button for **Developer Portal**.
 2. Enter your **Apple ID** (Apple Developer Portal username) and **password**.